meelgroup/csb/README.md

 ## Building

 ### Use Release Binaries
-Use of the [release binaries](https://github.com/meelgroup/csb/releases) is _strongly_ encouraged, as CSB requires a specific set of libraries to be installed.
-The second best thing to use is Nix.
+If you are using Linux, use of the [release binaries](https://github.com/meelgroup/csb/releases) is _strongly_ encouraged, as CSB requires a specific set of libraries to be installed.

+If you want a local build of CSB, or use MacOS please follow the instructions below.
 <!-- ```shell
 nix shell github:meelgroup/ganak#ganak
 ``` -->